The Excel Forecast function predicts a future point on a linear trend line fitted to a supplied set of x- and y- values.

 The syntax of the function is:

-The spreadsheet below shows an example of the Forecast function used to predict an additional point along the straight line of best fit through the known_x's and known_y's in cells F2:F7 and G2:G7.
-These known points are shown in the graph on the same spreadsheet.
+In the spreadsheet below, the Excel Forecast function is used to predict an additional point along the straight line of best fit through a set of known x- and y-values (stored in cells F2:F7 and G2:G7).

-Further examples of the Excel Forecast function can be found on the Microsoft Office website
+For further examples of the Excel Forecast function, see the Microsoft Office website

 If you get an error from the Forecast function, this is likely to be one of the following:

 |#DIV/0!||-||Occurs if the variance of the supplied known_x's is equal to zero.|

 |#VALUE!||-||Occurs if the supplied future value of x is non-numeric.|